-10 The methodology for the space type and LPD models is incorporated in a large spreadsheet that was developed by the lighting subcommittee of the SSPC 90.1 ASHRAE standards committee in support of the ASHRAE/IESNA 90.1-1999 energy standard.
+7 The methodology for the space type and LPD models is incorporated in a large spreadsheet that was developed by the lighting subcommittee of the SSPC 90.1 ASHRAE standards committee in support of the ASHRAE/IESNA 90.1-1999 energy standard (and unchanged for the 2001 standard).
 A working version of the spreadsheet tool with additional detailed descriptions of the various parts is available for review on the IESNA website (http://206.55.31.90/cgi-bin/lpd/lpdhome.pl).
 An offline version of the spreadsheet was modified in three ways: 1) technologies for magnetic ballasts and T-12 lamps were added, 2) a series of worksheets to estimate lighting system costs was added, and 3) a revised formula (consistent with the most recent ASHRAE/IES work) was used in the calculation of LPDs.

-The first two columns of Table 6 show the building-level LPDs that were used in the economic analysis.
-Column 3 displays the efficiency improvement in the LPD between the 1999 and 1989 standard.
-Column 4 shows the increase from the 1999 standard brought about solely by the technology substitution discussed above.
-For office and education buildings, the technology substitution (as described in numbers (1) and (2) above) results in an increase in the LPD that is very close to the requirements of the 1989 standard.
+education buildings, the technology substitution (as described in numbers (1) and (2) above) results in an increase in the LPD that is very close to the requirements of the 1989 standard.